 Governor Newsom said that unvaccinated people are responsible.

-They're they are so irresponsible, he compared them to drunk drivers getting behind the wheel.
+He compared them to drunk drivers getting behind the wheel.

-Um, and that's that's an absolute absurd statement.
+And that's an absolute absurd statement.

-So, number one, the number one problem with that statement is the entire government has absolutely ignored natural immunity.
+So number one, the number one problem with that statement is the entire government has absolutely ignored natural immunity.

-Those of us, including myself who have had COVID, have a 700 times more immune response to the Delta variant than anyone else vaccinated.
+Those of us, including myself, who have had COVID, have a 700 times more immune response to the Delta variant than anyone else vaccinated.

 So they're ignoring all of us who have antibodies and proven immunity.